jamesncox/mealzys/NOTES.md

 #STILL TO DO:

 [x] 1.
 Create the "tags" for recipe_ingredients model (maybe the clients_restrictions model instead?)
-    Then we can link these to recipes with dropdown boxes to select generic/common types of allergies
+    Then we can link these to recipes with dropdown boxes to select generic/common types of allergies.
+    Actually, I just created an :allergy attribute of Recipe model, to associate those to client's matching restriction.

 2. Stub out / hardcode some features I'd like to see in my views to wrap my brain around what I have still to do...
 [x]  a. add category to recipe for breakfast/lunch/dinner